Last updated: May 6, 2026

 - Choose the account creation option.
 Create a YesNM login before you try to track a case, upload proof, or renew online.

 - Use the senior’s real legal information.
 Enter the same name, birth date, and contact information that the state is likely to have on file.
-This helps later when you try to link the online account to an existing case.
+This helps later when you link the online account to an existing case.

 - Create login details and save them on paper.
 Many seniors lose access because the password is only stored in a browser or on one phone.